What is epithelial tissue? Full Information

 4. Nervous tissue

-Of these, we will study only epithelial tissue in detail, we will study the rest of the tissue in another article.
+In this article, we will study only epithelial tissue in detail; the rest will be studied in another article.

 Some important questions related to tissue –